KumoCorp/kumomta/docs/userguide/policy/kafka.md

 end)
 ```

-## Sending Messages via AMQP
+## Sending Messages via Kafka

-With the custom_lua protocol defined and a custom event trigger declared, the next step is to catch the `make.amqp` event with code that sends the message contents over HTTP.
+With the custom_lua protocol defined and a custom event trigger declared, the next step is to catch the `make.kafka` event with code that sends the message contents over HTTP.

-The following example sends the content of the log message via AMQP:
+The following example sends the content of the log message via Kafka:

 ```lua
 -- This is a user-defined event that matches up to the custom_lua